javad-hub/javascript-evaluator/README.md

 # javascript-evaluator 😏
 #### a very simple javascript bookmarklet

-with the help of javascript the difinitive guide &nbps;
+with the help of javascript the difinitive guide<br/>
 ![difinitive guide](download.jpg)